dimaga/drlnd-p1-navigation/README.md

 * 2 - turn left
 * 3 - turn right

-The agent perceives the world as 37-dimensional state vector, which consits of agent's velocity and ray-based distances to objects around forward direction.
+The agent perceives the world as 37-dimensional state vector, which consists of agent's velocity and ray-based distances to objects around forward direction.

 To find the best policy, the agent learns Deep Q Network with epsilon-greedy policy and a number of optimization tricks.

-The project consists of the following files:
+Besides README.md, this repository holds of the following files:

 * __Navigation.ipynb__ contains Python code to train and test the agent using different algorithms
 * __*.pth__ stores weights of various Deep Q Neural Network configurations